ConorWarrilow/Academic-Success-Analysis/readme.md

 ## $${\color{#00A5A8}\text{3.1 Impurity-Based Feature Importance}}$$
 Impurity-based feature importance is an embedded method found in tree-based models.
-Features capable of producing the pureset splits, hence contributing to a cleaning partitioning of the data, will be considered as the features wit hthe highest importance.
+Features capable of producing the pureset splits, hence contributing to the cleanest partitioning of the data, will be considered as the features with the highest importance.

 To obtain robust results, the following procedure was used: